Duluth City Adult Softball League

 (b) Teams that have 3 forfeits will be removed from the league.

-d) Registration after April 22, 2016, will be accepted if space is available.
-There will be an
+d) Registration after April 20th, will be accepted if space is available.
+There will be an additional $50.00 fee

 e) A mandatory managers meeting will be as follows: The managers meeting will take place during the week of

-The League Manager will notify team managers, if meeting information changes once posted.
+The League Director will notify team managers, if meeting information changes once posted.

 a) The roster limit is 20 - this includes players and manager.
 Rosters must have a minimum

-b) Rosters are due by Thursday, May 18th.
-Turn rosters in at the Wheeler Concession Stand
+b) Rosters are due by Thursday, June 8th.
+Turn rosters in at the Wheeler Concession Stand.

 Exception: See Hardship Rule - Roster instructions.
 If a team roster is submitted with incomplete